sirt3tris/ArtifactSurvey/index.md

 The goal of the survey was to explore the players gaming habits and their experiences with Artifact.
 I further wanted to compare the most common opinions on why the game is not popular, with the information collected with a more systematic approach.

 ### A closer look at the participants sample

 <img src="games.png" alt="" width="400" align="right"/>
+The global sample of the respondents consisted of 105 players.
+Among these, 3 didn't complete all the sections of the survey and 2 explicitly claimed they never played Artifact.
+These respondents were excluded from the analysis, leading to a sample of 98 participants (2 female, mean age = 27.9 ± 6.5).
 The first thing we want to check is our respondents gaming background.
 Not surprisingly a large proportion of players mentioned Dota2, Hearthstone and Mtg/Mtga as games they regularly play.
 These are indeed the popular games more closely related to Artifact in terms of lore, gametype or developers.
 Alltogether 65% of the sample play card games and quite interestingly, nearly 25% of the respondents mentioned the two FPS which follow the top 3 on the chart: Overwatch and CS:GO. </p>

 <p align="center">